-The iOS 16 Feature Apple Says 'Feels Like Magic': Yeah, it Actually Does
+The iOS 16 Feature Apple Says 'Feels Like Magic': Yeah, It Actually Does

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-The feature doesn't have a name but here's how it works: Essentially, you tap and hold on a photo to remove the background.
-And if you keep holding your finger against the screen you can then lift the foreground "cut out" into another app to post or share.
+The feature doesn't have a name, but here's how it works: You tap and hold on a photo to remove the background.
+And if you keep holding your finger against the screen you can then lift the foreground "cutout" into another app to post or share.
 It seems similar to the way Portrait mode photos separate a person from their backdrop.

 Technically, the tap-and-hold photo feature is part of Visual Lookup, which was first launched with iOS 15 and can recognize objects in your photos such as plants, food, landmarks and even pets.
 Visual Lookup doesn't just identify objects; it can also give you information about them.
 In my Photos app, for example, a picture I took of the Golden Gate Bridge has a link to Siri Knowledge that shows information about the bridge and a link to Maps displaying how to get there.